Gluten-Free Peach Mango Pie

 Ingredient Notes

-• Peaches – Choose ripe but firm peaches for the best texture and flavor.
-If fresh peaches are unavailable, you can use frozen ones, but make sure to thaw and drain them well before using.
+• Peaches – Choose ripe but firm peaches for the best texture.
+You’ll need about 6 medium peaches to get 3 cups.
+Frozen peaches work too.
+Thaw and drain them thoroughly before using.

-• Mangoes – Look for ripe mangoes that are slightly soft to the touch and have a sweet aroma.
-If fresh mangoes are unavailable, frozen mangoes can be used; just thaw and drain them thoroughly.
+• Mangoes – Look for ripe mangoes that are slightly soft to the touch.
+You’ll need about 3 large mangoes to get 3 cups.
+Frozen mangoes work too.
+Thaw and drain them thoroughly before using.

-• Granulated Sugar – Standard white granulated sugar works perfectly for this recipe, providing the right amount of sweetness.
-It also helps draw out the natural juices from the fruit, which combine with the cornstarch to create the thick fruit filling.
+• Granulated Sugar – Sweetens the filling and helps draw out the natural juices from the fruit, which combine with the cornstarch to create the thick filling.

 Recipe FAQs